csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 b.
 Find the company with the smallest payroll.

 c.
-Find those companies whose employees earn a higher salary, on av- erage, than the average salary at First Bank Corporation.
+Find those companies whose employees earn a higher salary, on average, than the average salary at First Bank Corporation.

 **6.14** Consider the following relational schema for a library: